jones139/hdms/README.md

   - User checks out document.
   - Other users can see who is working on it.
   - User checks in document making changes visible to ther users (but not the public).
+  - User requests the system to create a PDF version of the document, or manually attaches a PDF file.
 * It uses a defined approval workflow
   - User creates a 'Route List' that identifies who must approve the document for it to be issued.